PolyMC/PolyMC/README.md

 If you want to build PolyMC yourself, check [Build Instructions](https://polymc.org/wiki/development/build-instructions/) for build instructions.

+## Code formatting

+Just follow the existing formatting.

+In general, in order of importance:

+- Make sure your IDE is not messing up line endings or whitespace and avoid using linters.
+- Prefer readability over dogma.
+- Keep to the existing formatting.
+- Indent with 4 space unless it's in a submodule.
+- Keep lists (of arguments, parameters, initializers...) as lists, not paragraphs.
+It should either read from top to bottom, or left to right.
+Not both.

 ## Translations

 The translation effort for PolyMC is hosted on [Weblate](https://hosted.weblate.org/projects/polymc/polymc/) and information about translating PolyMC is available at https://github.com/PolyMC/Translations

 ## Download information
 To modify download information or change packaging information send a pull request or issue to the website [Here](https://github.com/PolyMC/polymc.github.io/blob/master/src/download.md)

 ## Forking/Redistributing/Custom builds policy